mnmason86/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/graph/graphREADME.md

 ### Methods

-`addNode()`: Takes in a value as an argument, adds a new node with the given value to the graph, and returns the added node.
+`addVertex()`: Takes in a value as an argument, adds a new node with the given value to the graph, and returns the added node.

 `addEdge()`: Takes in two nodes to be connected by the edge, adds a new edge